coderdude1/Java8Dates/README.md

 timestamps was created on that date, and we were GMT-5, thus 9:12:24 local time which is correct).
 The localDate apparently stored the time as midnight (matches the spring data mongo docs for this type).

+### Dates vs LocalDateTimes and Mongo
+It looks like all the entries are stored in mongo as zulu IsoDate.  here is a document that contained a LocalDate, LocalDateTime and a java.util.Date object

+    {
+            "_id" : ObjectId("57b685a0d985b71e6457d94a"),
+            "_class" : "com.dood.java.dates.model.AuditEntry",
+            "localDate" : ISODate("2016-08-18T05:00:00Z"),
+            "localDateTime" : ISODate("2016-08-19T04:05:52.867Z"),
+            "date" : ISODate("2016-08-19T04:05:52.867Z"),
+            "auditEntry" : "count: 5"
+    }

+Will need to think on the implications of this when generating say audit events (we want the zulu time so probably can just use LocalDateTime) and since they are persisted as zulu time.
+Client side queries may need to supply timezone data which we would convert to GMT (to get events around the clients timezone).  depends upon the use case.
+Document and dicuss with team

 ## Jackson Serialization
 ### Swagger